papertrail/remote_syslog2/README.md

 and a new file is created (at a new inode), `remote_syslog` will follow that new file at the new inode (assuming it has the same absolute path name).
-If a file is copied then truncated, `remote_syslog` will seek to the beginning of the truncated file continue to read it.
+If a file is copied then truncated, `remote_syslog` will seek to the beginning of the truncated file and continue to read it.

 #### Log rotation edge cases to be aware of